 “Michele generally displays a quick and calm analysis and a better capacity than most to see how events fit into the bigger picture,” said Litvack, the global chief operating officer of global equity flow at Societe Generale (GLE) SA in Paris.
 “If I had to sum his input up in one word, that word would be ‘gravitas.’”

 At ISDA, Faissola helped determine that Greece’s use of collective action clauses in a restructuring of its sovereign debt constituted a credit event that triggered payouts of as much as $2.5 billion to settle default insurance contracts.
-He also helped set rules after the U.S. government seizure of Fannie Mae (FNMA) and Freddie Mac.
-(FMCC)
+He also helped set rules after the U.S. government seizure of Fannie Mae (FNMA:US) and Freddie Mac.
+(FMCC:US)

 Faissola joined Deutsche Bank as a proprietary trader in 1995 from Banca Nazionale dell’Agricoltura SpA, where he was head of capital markets.
 Edson Mitchell, who mentored Jain, hired Faissola from the unit of Banca di Roma SpA.
 The Italian moved through the investment bank’s ranks before becoming global head of rates and commodities in 2010.